-AHS has been reported in Thailand in March 2020 after previous outbreaks in South Asia over 50 years ago (official reports from Thailand to the OIE available here), and poses a significant challenge to the equine industry and Veterinary Services at both national and regional scale.
+AHS (due to AHS virus serotype 1) has been reported in Thailand in March 2020 for the first time (official reports from Thailand to the OIE is linked below), which represents the first incursion in Asia and poses a significant challenge to the equine industry and Veterinary Services at both national and regional scale.

 The OIE provides science-based standards, guidelines and recommendations for the prevention and control of AHS, diagnosis of AHS virus infection and production of high-quality vaccines.
 This page compiles relevant information and OIE recommendations and material on AHS.